A level and equivalent

 How will I learn?

-Class and group discussions, debates, TV viewing, individual and group assignments and up to date research tasks.
-The contemporary nature of politics means that we will not rely on use of textbooks; you will be expected to research a good deal of material independently via the internet or newspapers.
+In true politician style, we will hold regular class and group discussions, debates, alongside written analysis and essay work.
+The contemporary nature of politics means that we will not rely solely on the use of textbooks; you will be expected to research a good deal of material independently via the internet or newspapers.
 In addition, you will have the opportunity to participate in a vibrant student-led politics society which meet to discuss and debate the latest developments.
-MPs and other representatives are frequently invited to speak.

 How will I be assessed?

-You will get the opportunity to attend political conferences and debates and there are plans to organise visits to major political venues, such as the Houses of Parliament in London.
+- You will also get the opportunity to attend political conferences/debates where they occur locally, and where possible we organise visits to major political venues such as the Houses of Parliament.